jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 At the moment, your date field will look just like a text field.
 This makes it confusing and doesn't give the user much help when adding a date.

-To make the date field a bit more user friendly, you can add a dropdown calendar, set the date format and add better title.
+To make the date field a bit more user friendly, you can add a dropdown calendar, set the date format and add a better title.
 By default, the date field will have the date format defined by your locale.

 	:::php